fgerhsfghfjngh/Ex-Updater/README.md

 # Ex-Updater
-Change File Extensions with this simpel tool  For Windows 7/8/8.1/10, You can also use this tool for recovering from extension changer virus
+Change File Extensions with this simple tool in Windows 7/8/8.1/10, You can also use this tool for recovering from extension changer virus, just place this tool in directory where you want to change file extensions

 For More Support
 Website : pawan.airsoftinfotech.com